hihihippp/scottsievert.github.io/main.md

 My [Github][git] contains almost all of the code I work on.
 It has everything from research activities to small projects to this website.

 <br>
 <br>
 <br>
 <br>
 <br>
 <br>
-<font size="1">I know this is a classic academic webpage.
+<div style="text-align: center"><font size="1">I know this is a classic academic webpage.
 I pledge to actually
-update it, and it was last updated in November 2013.</font>
+update it, and it was last updated in November 2013.</font></div>

 [talk]:http://nuit-blanche.blogspot.com/2013/08/sahd-compressive-saliency-sensing.html